 The elections which raised Mr. Jefferson to the chief magistracy, brought with them a change both of men and measures.
-The most rigid economy was carried into every department of government; some useless offices were done away; the slender army was farther reduced; obnoxious acts, passed by the former congress, repealed, and the American constitution administered in all its simplicity and purity.
+The most rigid economy was carried into every department of government; some useless offices were done away; the slender army was farther reduced, obnoxious acts, passed by the former congress, repealed, and the American constitution administered in all its simplicity and purity.

 Of course so complete a revolution of parties could not take place without some commotion; the anger of the fallen minority vented itself in a paper war; some sounded the tocsin to the religious, declaring the president a deist; others, to the friends of good government, declaring him an anarchist.
-This truly wise statesman turned a deaf ear to the clamor; aware that a government, whose every act is done in the light of day, whose members dwell among their fellow-citizens, in whose ears all their words are spoken, and in whose sight all their measures are conducted, has nothing to fear, save from its own misconduct.
+This truly wise statesman turned a deaf-ear to the clamor; aware that a government, whose every act is done in the light of day, whose members dwell among their fellow-citizens, in whose sight all their measures are conducted, has nothing to fear, save from its own misconduct.